 Another name that needs no introduction is Lando Calrissian.
 The smooth-talking smuggler first appeared in 1980’s The Empire Strikes Back, with Billy Dee Williams becoming synonymous with the role — even returning for The Rise of Skywalker.

-Glover’s involvement gives hope to the idea that Alden Ehrenreich and the tatters of Solo’s plot points could continue on the small screen.
+Glover’s involvement provided hope to the idea that Alden Ehrenreich and the tatters of Solo’s plot points could continue on the small screen.
+Kennedy formally announced a Solo spin-off series in late 2020, saying: "Lando Calrissian is the galaxy's smoothest, most notorious scoundrel, and he'll return in a brand-new event series for Disney+,”

 Knights of the Old Republic (TBC)